Tomcat92/HTMLHW/README.md

 As final considerations:

-You must complete your analysis using a Jupyter notebook.
+You must complete your analysis using a Jupyter notebook..
 You must use the Matplotlib or Pandas plotting libraries.
 You must include a written description of three observable trends based on the data.
 You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.